 Eumedion is the forum and source for corporate governance and sustainability.

-Eumedion welcomes the proposals to reform the Shareholder Rights Directive, which the European Commission launched earlier today.
-The proposals further encourage long term engagement of shareholders with listed companies.
+Eumedion generally supports the European Commission's proposal for a Directive on shareholder engagement.
+In its today´s published position, Eumedion states that the proposal will encourage long term engagement of shareholders with listed companies.
 Shareholders are granted important additional rights that enable them to further improve their performance as responsible and engaged shareowners, while listed companies benefit from more involved and better known shareholders.read more

 A disclosure only solution for leases is comparable with ordering lasagne, and instead of getting lasagne, you are supposed to be happy with the individual ingredients being served… thanks, but no thanks.
 Martijn Bos, Eumedion's policy advisor audit & reporting, on the ongoing discussion on lease accounting. read more

 More than three years after its submission, the Dutch Senate is still in debate about the so-called Claw Back Bill.
 This Bill is partly inspired by an excessive acquisition bonus, received by Jan Bennink in 2007.
 The same Jan Bennink recently demonstrated at D.E Master Blenders 1753 that the purpose of "his Bill" could easily be circumvented.
 The part of the Bill to prevent excessive acquisition bonuses has thus become pure symbolic politics.
 According to Eumedion Managing Director Rients Abma it would be better to delete that part or strongly to tighten it (in such a way as the proposed Swiss rules under which all payments related to a successful takeover, merger or acquisition to executives will be prohibited).
 Ineffective legislation will only lead to more social unrest. read more